seanboyce/ubiblio/README.md

 5. Autopopulate a book's fields by entering an ISBN (just access /isbn/[your-isbn])
 6. Reading list management for each user
 7. Book wishlist (just set owned=False, then update to True when you buy it)
-8. Withdraw and return books
+8. Withdraw and return books.
+Display a list of withdrawn books (to help put them away).
 9. Admin users can access all features.
 Non-admin can only search, manage their reading list, and withdraw/return books.
 10. Content discovery (browse by genre).
 11. Works on most phones (browsing by genre will only work in landscape though, because of the sometimes long book summaries)